PORCELAIN PLATES.NET

 Situated in the Charlotte-Gastonia metro area, Anson County lies in the South-

 Central part of the state along the South Carolina border.
-One surviving 1925-26
+For years, just one

 CONCORD